-The FRAME model (Singles et al, 1998) is used to provide 1x1 km resolution ammonia concentration data for the UK.
-This resolution data has been found to be better at spatially separating the source (agricultural) areas from the sink areas (natural ecosystems) (Hallsworth et al, 2010).
-Modelled ammonia concentrations are calibrated relative to annually averaged measurements from the National Ammonia Monitoring Network using the median bias to adjust the concentrations.
-Data from all stations in the monitoring network are used for the calibration, with the exception of one station very close to a point source emitter that was not representative of the surrounding area.
+The FRAME model (Singles et al. 1998) is used to provide 1x1 km resolution ammonia concentration data for the UK.
+This relatively high resolution is needed to spatially separate source (agricultural) areas from sink (natural ecosystems) areas (Hallsworth et al. 2010).
+Modelled ammonia concentrations are calibrated relative to annually averaged measurements from the National Ammonia Monitoring Network, using the median bias to adjust the concentrations.
+Data from all stations in the monitoring network are used for the calibration, with the exception of one station very close to a point source that was not representative of the surrounding area.
 The FRAME ammonia concentrations are updated annually using the new emissions data.
 For critical level exceedance calculations, rolling 3-year mean concentrations are used to reduce inter-year variability.